j8mathis/divvy_analyze/pentaho/readme.md

 ### Use cases
 Pentaho has a large community although it doesn't have the base of other popular coding languages.
 Cross functional teams would benefit the most from this type of tool.
-If your day to day tasks change quite a bit and you only occasional use code for data analysis pentaho can be a great fit for you and your team.
-Transformations and jobs can be scheduled from the commandline for easy automation.
+If your day to day tasks change quite a bit and you only occasionally use code for data analysis, pentaho can be a great fit for you and your team.